LinArcX/kindd/README.md

     `./kindd`

-### Tip for DE Users
+### Tip for Windows-manager's Users
-**Kindd** uses pkexec internally. for most Desktop environments, there is a pkexec agent already installed, but users of i3(or maybe some other DE) should install `polkit-gnome` first, and then paste this line into __i3/config__ file:
+**Kindd** uses pkexec internally.
+For most Desktop environments, there is a pkexec agent already installed, but users of i3(or maybe some other WMs) should install `polkit-gnome` first, and then paste this line into __i3/config__ file:

 `exec /usr/lib/polkit-gnome/polkit-gnome-authentication-agent-1 &`

+Hint: I don't have awesome or other wms.
+So you should put above line in your startup config according to your wm's policies.

 ## Contributing
 ![Open PR](https://img.shields.io/github/issues-pr-raw/LinArcX/Kindd.svg?style=flat-square) ![Closed PR](https://img.shields.io/github/issues-pr-closed/LinArcX/Kindd.svg?style=flat-square)